dell/csm-docs/content/docs/getting-started/installation/installationwizard/helm.md

 <br>
 The Container Storage Modules Installation Wizard is a webpage that helps you create a manifest file to install Dell CSI Drivers and CSM Modules.
 Users can enable or disable modules through the UI, and it generates a single manifest file, eliminating the need to download individual Helm charts for drivers and modules.

+>Note:Ensure Helm 3.x, namespace, and secrets are set up before installing the Helm chart.

 ## Generate Manifest File

 1. Open the [CSM Installation Wizard](/csm-docs/docs/getting-started/installation/installationwizard/src/index.html).